Hatred Stems from Ignorance! Distillation of the Persuasion Modes in Countering Conversational Hate Speech

 \subsubsection{Validation of Counter Generative Persuasion Labels}

-We ran both benchmark and human verification validations. \textbf{In the benchmark validation}, where the remaining Close(multi-turn) DialogConan dataset that has not been included in our gold annotations has been used to verify the general model behavior.
-First, we compared the results of predicting the binary classes of hate/counter in the silver (weak label) and gold label benchmarks.
-We detailed the process in Appendix D and show that the behavior of the models trained on the silver labels is consistent with models trained on gold labels.
-This consistent pattern across diverse models reinforces the weakly supervised model's efficacy in predicting the persuasion modes in the generated counters set. \textbf{In the human validation}, we manually validated the first 50 examples for each topic.
-To validate the result of weak supervised labels for the generated counter, we selected 50 generated counters from each topic and generative model and validated the persuasion label.
-Independent annotator (one of the authors) carried out the validation process through the two datasets, closed (multi-tur) and open(single-turn), to ensure consistency of the labels moderation process.
-In general, the closed (multi-turn) dataset, the overall error rate is relatively small, about 19\% for GPT3 and 12\% for Llama2.
-For the open (single-turn) dataset, the overall error rate is about 22\% for GPT3 and 16\% for Llama2 (more details in Appendix D).
+We ran both benchmark and human verification validations. \textbf{In the benchmark validation}, the remaining closed DialogConan dataset, which was not included in our gold annotations, was used to verify the general model behavior.
+First, we compared the results of predicting the persuasion classes in the silver (weak label) and gold label benchmarks.
+We detail the process in Appendix D and show that the behavior of the models trained on silver labels is consistent with the models trained on gold labels.
+This consistent pattern across diverse models reinforces the weakly supervised model's efficacy in predicting the persuasion modes in the machine-generated counterspeech dataset.

-To conduct our analysis, we investigated the \textbf{significance of the comparison} between the persuasion labels of humans and generated a counter using the chi-squared $X^2$, as shown in table ~\ref{tab:significant_generative}, which shows that all the comparisons are statistically significant.
+\textbf{In the human validation}, we manually examined the first 50 examples for each topic.
+To validate the result of the weakly supervised labels for the generated counter, we selected 50 generated counters from each topic and generative model and validated the persuasion label.
+An independent annotator (one of the authors) performed the validation process through the two datasets to ensure the consistency of the labeling process.
+In general, in the closed dataset, the overall error rate is relatively small: about 19\% for GPT-3 and 12\% for Llama 2.
+Similarly, for the open dataset, the overall error rate is about 22\% for GPT-3 and 16\% for Llama 2 (more details in Appendix D).
+Additionally, we investigated the significance of the comparison between the persuasion labels of humans and generated a counter using the chi-squared $X^2$, as shown in Table ~\ref{tab:significant_generative}, which shows that all the comparisons are statistically significant.